 To support a conviction for trespassing on posted property, a sign or other form of notice must have been posted in a conspicuous or obvious manner.
 While the precise wording of “no trespassing” or “trespassers forbidden” is not necessary, some form of reasonable notice prohibiting unauthorized entry must be present.
 See Monroe v.
 State, 51 Md.
 App.
 661 (1982).
 In Monroe, the Court of Special Appeals held that “conspicuously posted signs indicating that the presence of unauthorized persons is proscribed satisfies the statute.”
 Md.
 Code Ann.
 Criminal Law 6-402 clarifies that “paint marks” are sufficient when they conform with regulations that the Department of Natural Resources adopts and are made on trees or posts that are located at each road entrance to the property and adjacent to public roadways, public waterways, and other land adjoining the property.
 See COMAR 08.01.05.01 for the proper requirements of a “paint mark” with regard to trespassing.

 Baltimore County, MD Trespassing Attorney

-Contact our office today for a free consultation with an experienced criminal defense attorney if you have been charged with the crime of trespassing on posted property.
-During your free consultation, our principal attorney will discuss the facts of your case with you, possible defenses to the charge of trespassing, and ways to avoid a conviction or minimize the consequences of a possible conviction.
+Contact our office to schedule a consultation with an experienced criminal defense attorney if you have been charged with trespassing.
+During a consultation, you and our principal attorney will review the facts of your case and discuss possible defenses to avoid a conviction altogether or actions that you may take to avoid some of the consequences of a conviction.